 And once you are in Auckland, you can choose how you spend your post-cruise days.
 Rent a car, and explore the city and the tremendous surrounding country.
 Drive south if you have time and visit the town of Tauranga, Rotorua, and the capital Wellington.
 The options are endless.

-You can even reverse your trip – there are fantastic cruise deals that start in New Zealand and end in Sydney.
+You can even reverse your trip – fantastic cruise deals can start in New Zealand and end in Sydney.
 Consider a cruise from Auckland on a cruise package that will be an unforgettable experience for you and your family.

 Ready to explore your cruise options for a fantastic cruising vacation Down Under?
 Click to search and compare cruise itineraries, prices and deals for fantastic cruises to Australia and New Zealand.